Madaniya Member Organisations

 Eastern Mediterranean Institute

-The Eastern Mediterranean Institute is a non-governmental organization that provide studies, trainings and project development concerned with the comprehensive advancement of society in its different aspects.
+It is a non-governmental organization provide studies, trainings, project development concerned with the comprehensive advancement of society in its different aspects.
+They ensure the respect, support of gender balance in the community and projects they develop.

 -